CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Introduction

-We thus present \textit{CDG-MAE}, a cross-view self-supervised learning method to train Masked Autoencoders using views generated from a diffusion model.
-We employ an ImageNet-pretrained self-supervised diffusion model (S-LDM) from Gen-SIS ~\cite{gen-sis}, which uses image embeddings as the conditioning mechanism.
-We quantitatively assess the diversity of generated views, evaluating the local and global changes in images, demonstrating that the synthetic views introduce local changes in object poses and locations while maintaining global semantics.
-We then harvest the capabilities of this S-LDM to generate consistent views of an image with meaningful changes in pose and locations, providing rich training signal to the vision encoder without requiring video data.
-Finally, we extend the current single-anchor-view setting in cross-view self-supervised learning by using additional anchor views and applying an anchor-specific masking strategy to modulate the difficulty of the pretext task.
+We introduce \textit{CDG-MAE}, the first cross-view self-supervised learning method for correspondence learning, to train Masked Autoencoders using views generated from a diffusion model.
+However, the success of this strategy depends on the careful selection of the diffusion model as not all diffusion-generated views are useful for correspondence learning.
+In order for such views to provide a training signal analogous to video data, they must exhibit meaningful changes in pose and image location.
+To ensure this, we introduce quantitative consistency metrics to guide us in choosing the right diffusion model for generating these views.
+We observe a strong effect of these metrics on final performance.
+Traditional cross-view MAEs such as SiamMAE ~\citep{gupta2023siamese} and CropMAE ~\citep{eymael2024efficient} (single-anchor MAEs) typically encode a single unmasked anchor view.
+We extend the current single-anchor-view setting in cross-view self-supervised learning by using additional anchor views and applying an anchor-specific masking strategy (masking the anchor views) to increase the difficulty of the pretext task.
 Our contributions are as follows:

-\textbf{(i) Diffusion-based multi-view generation for MAE training.} We propose a novel way to train cross-view correspondence MAEs using the high quality signal coming from diverse views of scene with substantial changes in pose, generated from image conditioned diffusion models.
+\textbf{(i) Diffusion-based view generation for MAE training.} We are the first to explore training cross-view MAEs using diffusion-generated views to address the limitations of video and image-crop based cross-view MAE methods.

-\textbf{(ii) A new tool to evaluate cross-view consistency of view pairs of the same scene.} We develop a quantitative method to evaluate local and global consistency between two views.
-We demonstrate its use in evaluating pretraining data for self-supervised learning.
+\textbf{(ii) A method to evaluate the utility of diffusion generated-views for correspondence learning.} We develop quantitative metrics to evaluate local and global consistency between views.
+We demonstrate their effectiveness in choosing the right diffusion model for cross-view self-supervised learning.

 \textbf{(iii) Multi-anchor masking as a novel MAE training paradigm.} We extend the standard single-anchor MAE setting to a multi-anchor framework.
 Having multiple anchors allows for anchor masking, which creates a more challenging and effective pretext task.